The independent resource on global security

 Netta Goussac

-Netta Goussac was an Associate Senior Researcher within SIPRI’s Armament and Disarmament areas, and a Special Counsel with Lexbridge.
-Netta has worked as an international lawyer for over a decade, including for the International Committee of the Red Cross and the Australian Government’s Office of International Law, and as a lecturer at the Australian National University.
+Netta Goussac is a Senior Researcher in the SIPRI Governance of Artificial Intelligence Programme.
+Netta has worked as an international lawyer for over a decade, including as Special Counsel for Lexbridge, for the International Committee of the Red Cross and the Australian Government’s Office of International Law, and as a lecturer at the Australian National University.

 Subject expertise